cincodeymayo/Vice-Versa/README.md

 3.CincoV5 is Bennett Gray V is the name of the copyright holder the name no violating the intellectual properties of this software
- 4 intellectual properties or distributing before,  or after contract, This software without specific prior permission. distributing, or selling of the files, before or after contract THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDER AND "AS IS"
+4.intellectual properties or distributing before,  or after contract, This software without specific prior permission. distributing, or selling of the files, before or after contract THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDER AND "AS IS"